New Driveway Cost

 • Maintenance costs — £200 to £2,700 to replenish the stones every 1 to 3 years

-Moving on to gravel driveways, the supply-only costs range widely between £30 to £60 per m².
-Depending where you live, you might find a company in your area able to create a gravel drive at the lower end of the scale, making it particularly low-cost when compared with most other types of driveways.
+Moving on to gravel driveways, the supply-only costs range widely between £30 to £90 per m².
+Depending where you live, you might find a company in your area able to create a gravel drive at the lower end of the scale, making it the cheapest way to do a driveway for many homeowners.

 The key upsides of gravel drives include aesthetic value offered by its natural appearance, how permeable it is (which can prevent flooding), and the fact it’s easy to top up when needed.
 Gravel is one of the more DIY-friendly options for those with the right skills, knowledge and basic safety understanding.
 You don’t need to wait for it to settle once it’s been installed and can drive on it straightaway.